Motorists Urged to ‘Share The Road’ with Motorcyclists

-- Drivers should pay close attention for motorcycles at an intersection.
+- Drivers should pay close attention to motorcycles at an intersection.
 Failure to yield the right-of-way to a motorcyclist is the most frequent driver error in collisions involving a motorcycle and another vehicle.

-- Driver should never try to share a lane with a motorcyclist.
+- Drivers should never try to share a lane with a motorcyclist.

 - Motorcyclists should avoid riding in poor weather conditions.

 - Motorcyclists should avoid positioning themselves in a driver’s blind spot.

 - Motorcyclists should use a turn signal for every lane change and turn.

 How The Carlson Law Firm Can Help You

 Our firm is committed to reducing motorcycle injuries and promoting motorcycle safety through education and awareness, however accident still happen and riders continue to be injured daily.
 If you or a loved one has been seriously injured or killed in a motorcycle accident, we can help!

 Our team of experienced personal injury attorneys will help guide you through the process of filing a personal injury claim.